-The Student Academic Success Center (SAS), a unit within Student Support Services, provides a comprehensive array of academic support services, including placement testing courses, workshops, tutoring and individual consultations.
-The goal of the Student Academic Success Center is to assist students in becoming more independent and efficient learners so that they are able to meet the University's academic standards and to attain their personal educational goals.
+The Student Academic Success Center (SASC) provides a comprehensive array of academic support services, including placement evaluation, courses, workshops, tutoring, writing support, digital project support, and learning consultations.
+The Student Academic Success Center is dedicated to supporting all students in their pursuit of being independent, effective, and successful learners.

-Those students who do not meet the University's predetermined criteria are placed into an appropriate developmental mathematics course, Writing Tutorial Course (SAS 010), or both.
-SAS courses are subject to the academic policies and procedures set forth by CAS and CHP.
+Incoming undergraduate students will be placed in an appropriate writing course or math course based on a review of multiple measures of their achievement, including high school grade point average, course grades in math and English, Advanced Placement credit, SAT/ACT scores, or transfer credit.
+Students who do not meet the University's predetermined criteria are placed into an appropriate developmental mathematics course, developmental writing course, or both.
+These courses (prefixed with SAS) are subject to the academic policies and procedures set forth by CAS and CHP.
 SAS courses, however, do not satisfy core curriculum or graduation requirements.

-Based on placement testing results, students are assigned one of five levels in Mathematics.
+Students are assigned one of five placement levels in Mathematics.

-Based on the placement process, students are assigned one of two levels of Writing.
+Based on the placement process, students are assigned one of three courses in Writing.

-A learning specialist is available (by appointment) to meet with students seeking assistance with their specific course demands.
-Consultation regarding learning styles, note-taking skills, active reading skills, time management skills, test-taking skills and preparation for professional boards is available.
+Learning specialists are available (by appointment) to meet students seeking assistance with their study and learning practice.
+Consultations regarding learning strategy, note-taking skills, active reading skills, time management skills, test-taking skills, and preparation for professional boards are available.